Azure-Samples/streaming-at-scale/eventhubskafka-databricks-cosmosdb/README.md

   - azurecli
   - json
   - sql
+  - scala
 products:
   - azure
   - azure-container-instances
   - azure-cosmos-db
+  - azure-databricks
   - azure-event-hubs
-  - azure-stream-analytics
 statusNotificationTargets:
   - algattik@microsoft.com
 ---

-# Streaming at Scale with Azure Event Hubs, Stream Analytics and Cosmos DB
+# Streaming at Scale with Azure Event Hubs Kafka, Databricks and Cosmos DB

-This sample uses Stream Analytics to process streaming data from EventHub and uses Cosmos DB as a sink to store JSON data.
+This sample uses Cosmos DB as database to store JSON data.

 The provided scripts will create an end-to-end solution complete with load test client.

 ## Running the Scripts